vpon/scala-style-guide/README.md

        3.1415)
 ```

-For methods with very long names, it is acceptable to start the parameter list on the second line,
+For functions with very long names, start the parameter list on the second line
-indenting by two spaces:
+and indent by 2 spaces:

 ```scala
 aMuchLongerMethodNameThatShouldProbablyBeRefactored(